About the award

 BUSINESS, COMMUNITY LEADERSHIP AND A LIFE’S WORTH OF EXCELLENCE

-Nominees should have a history of excellence in the conduct of their business, careers, politics and community leadership reflecting their skills, vision, determination and perseverance.
-Laureates of Indigenous Women in Leadership (IWIL) are distinguished people who are well advanced in their successful careers and change-making lives.
+Nominees have a history of excellence in the conduct of their business, careers, politics and community leadership reflecting their skills, vision, determination and perseverance.
+IWIL laureates are distinguished individuals who are well advanced in their successful careers and change-making lives.

 CONTRIBUTION TO COMMUNITY

-Nominees should be known for their contributions to the development of their community.
+Nominees are known for their contributions to the development of their community.
 Setting an example for others to follow can be as important as holding a formal leadership position.
-Nominees should enjoy broad community support because of the impact of their business or life activities.
-Nominees should be catalysts for change in their community.
+Nominees enjoy broad community support because of the impact of their business or life activities.
+Nominees are catalysts for change in their community.

 COMMITMENT TO BUILDING CAPACITY

-Nominees should have contributed to the expansion of knowledge and capacity.
+Nominees contribute to the expansion of knowledge and capacity.
 Embracing new technologies while remaining committed to traditional ways is an important part of sustainable development.
-Nominees should have the vision to challenge accepted wisdom and move beyond it, and the commitment to give their employees or community meaningful access to training or education opportunities respecting and including traditional knowledge and culture.
+Nominees have the vision to challenge accepted wisdom and move beyond it, and the commitment to give their employees or community meaningful access to training or education opportunities respecting and including traditional knowledge and culture.

-Nominees should have contributed in a substantive way to the community and/or national well-being.
-Their results should be identifiable and measurable, and could include economic development, employment opportunities, sustained business growth, starting and maintaining new ventures, and creating options for the future.
-As well as accomplishments in sectors that can include the arts, sports, politics, health, education etc.
+Nominees have contributed in a substantive way to the community and/or national well-being.
+Their results are identifiable and measurable, and could include economic development, employment opportunities, sustained business growth, starting and maintaining new ventures, and creating options for the future.
+Accomplishments in business sectors can include the arts, sports, politics, health, education, etc.

-Candidates are deemed ineligible if they have an existing formal relationship with CCAB (e.g. Board of Directors, Board of Governors, Corporate Sponsor, etc.)
+Candidates are deemed ineligible if they have an existing formal relationship with CCAB (e.g. Board of Directors, CCAB Staff member, Corporate Sponsor, etc.)